Thursday 9 June 2011

 Now I’ll admit the information on how the The Trans Alaska Pipeline was constructed and its history was very informative, but the rest of the ‘exhibit’ was so bias it was hard to believe.
 There was no mention of the species that have still not recovered.
 How a Museum can sell its soul like this is hard to believe, but I’ve noticed that there is a very pro-oil feeling in this state.
 I suppose you can understand it when up to 80% of government revenue is from oil and that residents actually get a cheque each year just for living here, due to oil taxes.

 It’s a shame as the State is so beautiful.
-I’m not saying I have the answers but believing that a corporation can do no wrong always leads to disasters.
-The government, educators and museums shouldn’t just be focusing on the good and ignore the risks.
+I’m not saying I have the answers but believing that a corporation can do no wrong almost always leads to disasters.
+The government, educators and museums shouldn’t just be focusing on the good and ignore the risks they need some balance.
 I worry about a future disaster if there is no effective oversight.